vilimus/chatgpt-exec/README.md

   - note: this assumes ChatGPT printed ONE code chunk.
 If it printed multiple code chunks, just ask nicely for it to combine them!

 Once a code chunk is executed, the results can be referenced via the keyword `<RESULT>`.

+## Tips

+ChatGPT likes to remind you that it cannot access the internet or execute code.
+Just kindly remind it that you are not asking it to do so, you are simply asking it to write code!